 Pregnancy, childbirth, and hormonal changes can affect the strength of your pelvic floor muscles, which are a group of muscles that support your pelvic organs and uterus.
 Changes in the strength of these muscles may affect your bladder and bowel control.
-If you’re struggling with incontinence, The Center for Women's Health in Newport News and Hampton, Virginia, can help.
+If you’re struggling with incontinence, The Center for Women's Health in Newport News, Virginia, can help.
 They specialize in urogynecology, which is an area of gynecology that treats pelvic floor disorders.
 To schedule a urogynecology evaluation, call the nearest office or book an appointment online today.

 Urogynecology is a specialized area of gynecology focused on diagnosing and treating pelvic floor disorders.